Thunder hang on to defeat Mavericks

+OKLAHOMA CITY -- In this first half of the season, Oklahoma City is starting to make something pretty clear.
+No matter who the Thunder are playing, they never have a lead that is safe.

-(The Sports Xchange) - The Oklahoma City Thunder watched a 29-point fourth-quarter lead over the undermanned Dallas Mavericks whittled down to 14 before finally pulling away for a 108-89 victory at the Chesapeake Energy Arena.
+Facing an undermanned Dallas Mavericks squad, the Thunder watched a 29-point fourth-quarter lead whittled down to 14 before finally pulling away for a 108-89 victory Wednesday at the Chesapeake Energy Arena.

-Kevin Durant scored 29 points to lead Oklahoma City.
-He shot nine of 14 from the field to go with 10 rebounds and four assists, while Serge Ibaka added 20 points and 11 rebounds as the Thunder improved to 28-12.
+Forward Kevin Durant scored 29 points to lead Oklahoma City.
+He shot 9 of 14 from the field to go with 10 rebounds and four assists.
+Forward Serge Ibaka added 20 points and 11 rebounds as the Thunder improved to 28-12.

-Playing without all five starters, the Mavericks were paced by J.J.
+Playing without all five starters, the Mavericks were paced by guard J.J.
 Barea, who had 18 points and six assists.
-Raymond Felton added 14 points on three of 11 shooting as the Mavs fell to 22-18.
+Guard Raymond Felton added 14 points on 3 of 11 shooting as the Mavs fell to 22-18.

-Dallas coach Rick Carlisle liked the way his team competed under difficult circumstances and singled out Barea for praise.
+But Dallas coach Rick Carlisle liked the way his team competed under difficult circumstances, especially Barea.

-It took a couple of minutes for Oklahoma City to get themselves interested when the game started.
-Without Dallas having their normal cast of rivals on the court for Durant, Ibaka and Russell Westbrook to focus on, they came out with a lackluster look.
+It took a couple of minutes for Oklahoma City to get itself interested when the night started.
+Without Dallas having its normal cast of rivals on the court for Durant, Ibaka and guard Russell Westbrook to focus on, they came out with a lackluster look.

 But the mismatches quickly started to become apparent.
 Felton was forced to defend Durant, who scored 11 points in the opening quarter.